FAU-LAP/NOMAD-CAMELS/README.md

 - plots that were once closed now behave correctly, not throwing an error on closing again and can be closed by the close plots button
 - Read Channels with the same channels but different state of reading variables now work
 - Search bar of menu of editable boxes now appears at the top instead of bottom
+- cannot display empty menus for insert-variables anymore --> search does not break menu anymore

 ## 1.2.1
 Features: